LingyunXiong/LingyunXiong.github.io/club.markdown

 permalink: /DynamicsClub/
 ---

-Launched in Jan 2022, Dynamics Club is a forum for junior scientists to discuss nonlinear dynamics in biology.
+Launched in Jan 2022, Dynamics Club is a forum for junior scientists to discuss nonlinear dynamics in biology and physiology.
 All are welcome!

 Currently, we have **230** members.
 If you're new, sign up [**here**](http://eepurl.com/hSqQLD)!